sonic-net/SONiC/doc/mgmt/Show_Running_Configuration_HLD.md

   element

   Explanation       This tag is to map the command or param to the corresponding attribute in DB.
-                    If the CLI rendering requires some transformation, or if it uses a PTYPE then a python callback will be needed for the command.
+                    If the CLI rendering requires some transformation, or if it uses a PTYPE then a Python callback will be needed for the command.
 In this case, dbpath is not relevant.

 4. Attribute       command_tables

-  Syntax            Multiple sonic yang tables separate by ";".
+  Syntax            Multiple sonic YANG tables separate by ";".
                     Tables have to specify all its keys.

   Example           command_tables="sonic-bgp-peergroup:sonic-bgp-peergroup/BGP_GLOBALS_LISTEN_PREFIX/vrf_name={vrf-name},ip_prefix={ip_prfx}"